gcallah/BookReviews/mcpherson.md

 It is better to focus on realizing the good that is possible, and one of the most important reasons for objecting to utopian thinking is that it is counterproductive to realizing this good."
-McPherson argues that a "sufficientarian" approach to distributive justice, where it is a responsibility of the political system to ensure everyone has "enough" for a decent life, is a realistic and worthy alternative to the radical egalitarianism of someone like Cohen.
+McPherson argues that a "sufficientarian" approach to distributive justice, where it is a responsibility of the political system to ensure everyone has "enough" for a decent life, is a realistic and worthy alternative to the radical, utopian egalitarianism of someone like Cohen.

 ## Economic Limits

 Finally, McPherson turns to economic limits.
 Here, he parts ways with almost every political figure in either party, in rejecting the idea that limitless wealth for everyone is a sensible goal to strive for.
-In particular, he rejects the economism so prevalent in both U.S. political parties that holds the highest goal of government to deliver more and more stuff to the people, and wherer the major disagreement between the parties is about the best way to do so.
+For both major U.S. political parties, the highest goal of government to deliver more and more stuff to the people, and their major disagreement is about the best way to do so.
-As McPherson puts it, "endless economic growth... is senseless without knowing what it is *for*."
+To the contrary, as McPherson puts it, "endless economic growth... is senseless without knowing what it is *for*."

 Of course, both our right-liberal and left-liberal political pundits will tell us that liberalism certainly does not *entail* consumerism: under liberalism, they say, people are free to choose whatever sort of values they want, and if they